 • Curtains

-Flood insurance has two types, dwelling coverage and content coverage.
+Flood insurance includes two types of coverage: dwelling coverage and contents coverage.
 As a renter, you do not need to worry about getting dwelling coverage.
 The property owner you rent from deals with that.

 Flood insurance also does not cover additional living expenses (ALE) if you need to relocate while your rental home is being repaired.
-Also know that standard renters insurance doesn't cover ALE in the event of a flood either.
+However, private flood insurance policies may offer ALE coverage.

-Furthermore, currency, precious metals and valued documents such as stock certificates are excluded from flood insurance coverage.
+Furthermore, currency, precious metals and valuable documents such as stock certificates are excluded from flood insurance coverage.

 How to buy renters flood insurance